Explore the remote Humla district, one of Nepal’s most isolated and least-visited Himalayan regions

 One of the most remote districts in Nepal, Humla, is the gateway to Manasarovar and Mount Kailash in Tibet.
 The Humla district, far from modernization, is still unaffected by the adverse effects of tourism and remains isolated in the midst of mountains and rocky terrain.

 In this isolated Himalayan high altitude region lies the beautiful Humla Nyinba Valley.
 While you enter the Nyinba valley, it seems as if you have time-traveled and gone back to the 18th century.
-This old Tibetan village has well preserved the Buddhist traditions, which are older than anyone can imagine, but are still an important part of daily life.

 The trek brings you to the Buddhist monastery of Raling Gompa, which is spectacularly located at the bottom of Crystal Mountain.